 In February and March 2020, the EDAR system was installed in several locations around Europe, including Frankfurt, Germany, to collect emissions data.
-The Frankfurt data collection took place over 20 days.
-A Frankfurt newspaper, The Frankfurter Rundschau, reported, “the real emissions from vehicles are to be recorded to improve air quality in the long term on this basis.”
+The Frankfurt data collection took place over the span of 20 days.
+A Frankfurt newspaper, Frankfurter Rundschau, reported, “the real emissions from vehicles are to be recorded to improve air quality in the long term on this basis.”

 In the News

 HEAT was featured in news articles throughout Europe during this campaign.